Medium vs Substack: A comparison of two popular publishing platforms

 The subscribers dashboard shows you the total number of subscribers and paid subscribers, gross annualized revenue, and subscriber numbers over the last 30 days, 90 days and all time.
 You can see the email address of all your subscribers as well as their subscription type (free or paid), date they signed up, and revenue per person.

 To add more subscribers, you can manually add them by their email address or you can export your existing mailing list from MailChimp, TinyLetter, Patreon, and similar platforms to a CSV file and then upload it.
+Importing contacts in this way allows you to bring your existing audience to Substack, making it easier to transition and grow your subscriber base.
 The Substack upload tool will import any email address it finds, so only upload those who have opted in to your list.

 Stats

-On the Stats page you can learn about the amount of traffic that was driven to your site, and the number of emails you've sent over a 30-day or 90-day period, or since you launched the newsletter.
+On the Stats page, you can learn about the amount of traffic that was driven to your site, and the number of emails you’ve sent over a 30-day or 90-day period, or since you launched the newsletter.
+Writers can also track the performance of new articles as soon as they are published.

-The Traffic tab displays the current month's new website visitors, as well as the source.
-This could be from the post itself, your substack profile page, or social media channels such as Twitter.
+The Traffic tab displays the current month’s new website visitors, as well as the source.
+This could be from the post itself, your Substack profile page, or social media channels such as Twitter.
+Substack also offers referred memberships, allowing writers to earn commissions by referring new subscribers to the platform.

-The Email tabs shows you detailed information on each post, including title, publication date and audience (public or private), as well as delivery stats such as number of opens, open rate, free/paid subscriptions after 1 day, and engagement (likes and comments).
+The Email tab shows you detailed information on each post, including title, publication date, and audience (public or private), as well as delivery stats such as number of opens, open rate, free/paid subscriptions after 1 day, and engagement (likes and comments).

 Settings

 There are also plenty of options to customize the voice and visual brand of your publication, including your logo, cover photo, email banner, and welcome email text (which is sent to readers immediately after they subscribe).
-You can edit email sending options such as your sender name, whether you want to receive email replies to your posts and email address for RSS feeds such as memberful@substack.com.
+You can edit email sending options such as your sender name, whether you want to receive email replies to your posts, and the email address for RSS feeds, such as memberful@substack.com.
 Here you can also connect and disconnect your social media channels and Stripe for payment processing.

 Compatibility and integrations